MattHJensen/numfocus.org/content/pages/foundation/board.rst

     :height: 150px
     :alt: Brian Granger

-Brian Granger is an Assistant Professor of Physics at Cal Poly State University in San Luis Obispo, CA. He has a background in theoretical atomic, molecular and optical physics, with a Ph.D from the University of Colorado.
-His current research interests include quantum computing, parallel and distributed computing and interactive computing environments for scientific and technical computing.
-He is a core developer of the IPython project and is an active contributor to a number of other open source projects focused on scientific computing in Python.
+Brian is an Associate Professor of Physics and Data Science at Cal Poly State University in San Luis Obispo, CA. He is a leader of the IPython project, co-founder of Project Jupyter and is an active contributor to a number of other open source projects focused on data science in Python.
+He is a faculty fellow of the Cal Poly Center for Innovation and Entrepreneurship.

 Perry Greenfield